netzmacht/contao-leaflet-libraries/assets/leaflet-markercluster/README.md

 By default the Clusterer enables some nice defaults for you:
 * **showCoverageOnHover**: When you mouse over a cluster it shows the bounds of its markers.
 * **zoomToBoundsOnClick**: When you click a cluster we zoom to its bounds.
-* **spiderfyOnMaxZoom**: When you click a cluster at the bottom zoom level we spiderfy it so you can see all of its markers.
+* **spiderfyOnMaxZoom**: When you click a cluster at the bottom zoom level we spiderfy it so you can see all of its markers. (*Note: the spiderfy occurs at the current zoom level if all items within the cluster are physically located at the same latitude and longitude.*)
 * **removeOutsideVisibleBounds**: Clusters and markers too far from the viewport are removed from the map for performance.
+* **spiderLegPolylineOptions**: Allows you to specify [PolylineOptions](http://leafletjs.com/reference.html#polyline-options) to style spider legs.
+By default, they are `{ weight: 1.5, color: '#222' }`.

 You can disable any of these as you want in the options when you create the MarkerClusterGroup:
 ```javascript